Puerto Vallarta Gay Travel

 In this part of town, you’ll be close to the gay beach and within walking distance to all the gay nightlife venues.

-Another popular Puerto Vallarta gay hotel is Piñata PV Gay Hotel.
+Another popular gay hotel in Puerto Vallarta is Piñata PV Gay Hotel.
 Famous for their rainbow-striped swimming pool, Piñata is highly rated for being fun, clean, modern and having a great location in the center of the gay area.
 They also have a popular clothing-optional hot tub!

 Jet’s Gay Hostel